 Advice for British people living in Indonesia, including information on health, education, benefits, residence requirements and more.

 Medical care and access to fully equipped hospitals varies greatly across Indonesia, especially outside of the main tourist areas of Jakarta and Bali.
-Healthcare is not provided free of charge in Indonesia and medical bills can be high.
+Healthcare is not provided free of charge in Indonesia (although see below on an exception for COVID-19) and medical bills can be high.

 There is no reciprocal National Health Service agreement in Indonesia and medical costs are to be borne by the individual.
 It is essential that you ensure that comprehensive travel insurance is taken out before you travel.
 Make sure that your policy provides for the following: